mjhm/csv-translate/README.md

 Most of the next steps depend on product priorities and specific applications of the code.
 My best guesses for next steps:
 1. It would be that it would be handy to have a SQL output option.
+2. Add additonal type validations as needed.
-2. Review details of the PapaParse input and output config to see if that matches the real world expectations.
+3. Review details of the PapaParse input and output config to see if that matches the real world expectations.
-3. Convert to TypeScript.
+4. Convert to TypeScript.
-4. More testing for real world situations.
+5. More testing for real world situations.